tieugene/bcepy/README.md

 This utility is for tests and harware perfomance ratings.<br/>
 Bitcoind connection are loading from bitcoin.conf as it is required for bitcoin-cli.

+'-c' - you can set simply folder or set k-v type: 'kc:/my/path' for kyotocabinet or 'tk:/my/path' for tkrzw.

 ### bce2.py

 The same as bce1.py (`-m 0|1` option) but generates interim flat text for further conversion(`-m 2` option).<br/>